Ria424/developers-animatesdk-docs/Document_object/Document6042.md

 #### Description

-Method: sets the XYZ position around which the selection is translated or rotated.
+Method: Sets the XYZ position around which the selection is translated or rotated.
 This method is available only for movie clips.

 #### Example